 Women are underrepresented in the tech sector —myth or reality?
-Last year, we launched a diversity series aimed at bringing the most inspirational and powerful women in the tech scene to your attention.
-Today, we’d like you to meet Sarika Sinha, Senior Software Engineer at IBM.
+Two years ago, we launched a diversity series aimed at bringing the most inspirational and powerful women in the tech scene to your attention.
+Today, we’d like you to meet Jane Silber, Executive Chair of Diffblue and board member of Canonical.